Experience-Monks/nyg-jam3/README.md

 ## Developer Guide

-We are using `react-scripts` as a base; you can checkout their [User Guide](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).
-Everything here applies the generator.
+We are using `react-scripts` as a base.
+You can checkout their [User Guide](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).
+Everything here applies to the generator.

-You can checkout our [Developer Guides](https://github.com/Jam3/nyg-jam3/blob/master/templates/docs/DEVELOPER_GUIDE.md) to know more about the features and customizations.
+You can check out our [Developer Guides](https://github.com/Jam3/nyg-jam3/blob/master/templates/docs/DEVELOPER_GUIDE.md) to know more about the features and customizations.